-What to avoid when reporting conflict and abuse
+What to avoid when reporting on conflict

 1: Don’t write in clichés

 “The Heart of Darkness” is the title of a book by Joseph Conrad written in the early part of the 20th Century about a trip up the River Congo.
 It does not need to feature in every story about the Congo and especially not in the headline.

 International NGOs by definition are on the side of the victim, the underdog.
 They are keen to generate interest in their perspective.
 They have a story to tell.
 Often that story is shocking in its own right without the extra tug of emotion, the extra twist given by the NGOs.
 This especially important when dealing in second-hand accounts of what eye-witnesses said.

 The truth is out there, but it’s incredibly hard to find it.
 Take the Democratic Republic of Congo, for example.
 It is a huge country – bigger than Britain, France, Germany, Spain, Italy and Poland combined.
 As a journalist, unless you’ve experienced the situation first hand, you’ll have to rely on what someone else tells you.
 Do so with caution.

 What you witness may be terrible locally, but be sure to offer national, regional, global and historical context to your reporting so that those you are informing have the widest perspective of the significance.